Onto-DESIDE-VSE/TransformationPatterns/experiments/pat-op-ch-sh.md

 new_entities = {?q}
 ```

-Considering user have already made some selection:
+Considering user have already made some selection and named new entity ?q:

 ```
 INSERT DATA {